cwarden45/DTC_Scripts/Psomagen_Viome/README.md

 I am not concerned about the extra costs for the part that I do not want to collect (the blood samples).
 However, others might want to know that a partial refund is not possible (if they find themselves in a similar situation).
 For me, this was only an extra $100 with the sale price.
 However, I think the regular price difference is $300 (as of 3/10/2021).

 **3)** It might also be worth noting that [Psomagen](https://psomagen.com/) provides other genomics services, but I believe the others are not Direct-To-Consumer.

+**4)** I have not tried it myself, but I believe [thryve](https://www.thryveinside.com/products/thryves-gut-health-test) is another option for gut microbiome analysis.